User Guide

 Parameters and optional parameters with flags can be in any order.

-e.g. if the command specifies-c CARBS -p PROTEIN [-f FATS]
+e.g. if the command specifies-c CARBS -p PROTEIN [-f FATS],-p PROTEIN [-f FATS] -c CARBSis also acceptable. -

 Items with